willmino/World_Weather_Analysis/README.md

 `legs = route_response["features"][0]["geometry"]["coordinates"]`

-To specifically construct the trip route on the itinerary map, we iterated through the response json set to variable called `legs`.
+To specifically construct the trip route on the itinerary map, we iterated through the response json set to a variable called `legs`.
 The longitudes and latitudes from every point of the route on the trip were added to a new dictionary called `route_df`.

 `# Create and empty list to store the longitude of each step`